Hyperbolicity and uniformity of varieties of log general type: Uniform bound for the degree of the subscheme containing -integral points

 Given the definition of $ms$-integral points (Definition \ref{def:ms}), one could ask what kind of uniformity statements can follow from the Lang-Vojta Conjecture.
 In this section, we prove that for a stable family with nice singularities, $ms$-stably integral points lie on a subscheme whose degree is uniformly bounded.
 The following is inspired by Hassett \cite{Hassett}.

 \begin{theorem} Assume the Lang-Vojta Conjecture.
 Let $(X,D)\to B$ be a stable family defined over $K$ with integral, openly canonical, and log canonical generic fiber over a smooth projective variety $B$.
-There exists an open set $U \subset B$ such that for all rational points $b$ in $U(K)$, there exists a proper subscheme $A_b$ containing all $ms$-integral points of $X_b$ such that, if $N(b)$ is the sum of the degrees of the components of $A_b$, then $N(b)$ is uniformly bounded. \end{theorem}
+There exists an open set $U \subset B$ such that for all rational points $b$ in $U(K)$, there exists a proper subscheme $A_b$ containing all $ms$-integral points of $X_b$ such that, if $N(b)$ is the sum of the degrees (in a suitable projective embedding) of the components of $A_b$, then $N(b)$ is uniformly bounded. \end{theorem}

 \begin{proof} By Theorem \ref{thm:fpt} there exists a positive integer $n$ and a positive dimensional pair $(W, \Delta)$ of openly log general type and a dominant morphism $(X_B^n, D_n) \to (W,\Delta)$, which induces a regular map $X_B^n \setm D_n \to W\setm \Delta$.
 Assuming the Lang-Vojta Conjecture for any model of $(W,\Delta)$, there exists a proper closed subvariety of $W \setm \Delta$ containing all the $(\Delta,S)$-integral points.